So Close (Enchanted song): Live performances and covers

-McLaughlin performed "So Close" live at the 80th Academy Awards, where the song had been nominated for Best Original Song.
-The performance was introduced by Dempsey, while dancers dressed as the film's main characters recreated the ballroom scene on stage.
-McLaughlin's performance earned critical acclaim, and is credited with establishing him as "an overnight sensation" while introducing his music to a wider audience.
+McLaughlin performed "So Close" live at the 80th Academy Awards in 2008, where the song had been nominated for Best Original Song.
+The performance was introduced by Dempsey, and dancers dressed as the film's main characters recreated the ballroom scene on stage.
+McLaughlin's performance received critical acclaim.
+Considered to be his breakthrough as a recording artist, the performance is credited with establishing McLaughlin as "an overnight sensation" and introducing his music to a wider audience.
 Following McLaughlin's performance, Amanda Valentovic of Bandsintown deemed the song a "classic".
-McLaughlin's debut studio album Indiana experienced a 1,514% increase in sales on Amazon overnight, resulting in the album peaking at number-one on its Movers & Shakers chart.
-AllMusic biographer Marisa Brown wrote that the singer's public "profile received an extra boost" following the ceremony, claiming that McLaughlin "used the resulting momentum to drum up support for his third studio album, OK Now."
+McLaughlin's debut studio album Indiana experienced a 1,514% sales increase on Amazon overnight, resulting in the album peaking at number-one on its Movers & Shakers chart.
+AllMusic biographer Marisa Brown said the singer "used the resulting momentum to drum up support for his third studio album, OK Now".
 Charlee Vaughan and Jared Johnson, both critics for The Sojourn, lamented the fact that the singer excluded the song from his 2012 and 2013 performances at the Phillippe Performing Arts Center, which Vaughan found unusual considering its popularity.

+In 2009, Schwartz included the song in his set list for his concert Defying Gravity: The Music of Stephen Schwartz and Friends, in which it was covered by singer Scott Coulter.
 Singer John Barrowman and actress Jodie Prenger covered the song as a duet for the former's 2010 eponymous studio album.
 Barrowman had met Prenger when she auditioned for the British talent competition I'd Do Anything in 2008, and asked her to record "So Close" with him in September 2009, to which she immediately agreed.
 Prenger was the first artist Barrowman considered for the duet.
 Adrian Edwards of BBC wrote that their rendition failed to leave "any lasting impression."

 Japanese singer Koda Kumi covered the song in 2017 for the Japanese cover album, Thank You, Disney.
 Like the rest of the songs from the album, she retained the English lyrics, although the musical arrangement became pop and jazz influenced.